Fanneyyy/my-pokedex/README.md

 ### Scoring
 - (10 pt) Display a list of the Pokemon
 - (10 pt) Select a Pokemon and open in a modal with more information
-- (10 pt) Close the modal after 5 seconds
 - (10 pt) Search a Pokemon by name
+- (10 pt) Set focus on search box on page load
 - (10 pt) Mark a Pokemon as favorite
 - (20 pt) Filter Pokemon by favorites and toggle the filter by key press (e.g. `f`)